hmchandana31/Mysore-tourism-places/Zoo.md

 # Mysore Palace
-The Mysore Palace is one of India’s most famous landmarks.
+The Mysore Zoo is one of India’s most famous landmarks.
 It is known for its stunning architecture and rich history.

 ## Visiting Hours
 - Monday–Sunday: 10 AM to 5:30 PM